Skip to content

 Edible Qualities

-Spring Onion is a perennial vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Spring Onion is a perennial vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 The fragrant narrow bluish-green leaves can be harvested at any time in the season.
 The leaves have a zesty taste with a crisp texture and a pleasant fragrance.

 The leaves are most often used in the following ways: